sourcegraph/careers/job-descriptions/ux-designer.md

 - Own the comprehensive user experience of the product.
 - Contribute to overall strategy and decision-making about Sourcegraph’s features.
-- Work closely and effectively communicate with our product manager and engineers to define, design, and improve Sourcegraph, ensuring a high-quality implementation.
+- Work closely and effectively communicate with our product and engineering team to define, design, and improve Sourcegraph, ensuring a high-quality implementation.
 - Support multiple projects simultaneously while meeting tight deadlines.
 - Create designs that adhere to and extend the existing style guide.